MikevPeeren/MikevPeeren/README.md

 🌱 I’m currently learning ...

 More about styling and developing cool frontend components.
-I am using [Frontend Mentor](https://www.frontendmentor.io/) for this as they provide fully designed components which I can then program.
+I am using [Frontend Mentor](https://www.frontendmentor.io/) for this as they provide fully designed components which I can then code into a working application.

 📫 How to reach/contact me: